CalMatters/data-care-court/README.md

 </table>

 ## Plans for further updates
-CalMatters also requested data on petitioners and housing status of clients petitioned.
-This dataset will be updated when the data is ready.
+This dataset may be updated as more data is received.

 ## Examples of Use
 This repo contains data for our story: [New mental health courts haven’t helped as many people as Newsom promised.
 Here’s why](https://calmatters.org/health/mental-health/2025/09/care-court-2025-data/).